switchupcb/copygen/README.md

 ### YML

 A YML file is used to configure the code that is generated.
+View [Customization](#customization) for an example using custom templates.

 **types.yml**